OrionReed/dom3d/README.md

 2. Enable "Developer Mode" in the top right
 3. Click "Load Unpacked"
 4. Select the downloaded folder
 5. Extension should now be installed, you can find it in the top right extensions menu (puzzle piece icon) and pin it if desired

-**Specific browsers may have additional steps.**
+**Specific Chromium browsers may have additional steps.**
 - In Opera, enable "Allow access to search page results"
 </details>